kiacoin/kia-api/README.md

 The same goes for the fees, and issue transactions, and leasing amounts, and so on.

-Waves precision equals 8.
-Therefore there are `100000000 * 10^8` of Waves coins (Wavelets) in Waves blockchain.
+KIA precision equals 8.
+Therefore there are `100000000 * 10^8` of KIA coins (Wavelets) in KIA blockchain.

 ### Reissuability and the additive nature of it

 The amount in reissue transactions refer not to the final amount of asset after reissuing but to the amount which will be added to the current token amount.

-### Waves ID in the library and in the blockchain
+### KIA ID in the library and in the blockchain

-One of the trickiest things about Waves blockchain is that Waves ID equals empty string.
+One of the trickiest things about KIA blockchain is that KIA ID equals empty string.
 In the first version on Node API it also equals to empty string.
 That is an unobvious and potentially dangerous behavior.
-Therefore in this library Waves ID strictly equals string `WAVES`.
+Therefore in this library KIA ID strictly equals string `KIA`.
 Please mind that fact.

 ### Fee asset choice for transfer transactions

 There is only one type of transactions (currently) in which we can use arbitrary tokens as fees.
 The only limitation is that the Node to which you connect must support the token you use as fees.
-Please note that transactions with the Waves fee will be prior over transactions with fees in other tokens.
+Please note that transactions with the KIA fee will be prior over transactions with fees in other tokens.

 ### Impossibility of transactions with the absolutely same data